Archive for April, 2009

 We did a little bit of photography training with a two-hour studio lighting workshop.
 The pupils got a taster of some fashion photography and they brought with them some outrageous outfits made by other students as well as interesting Jewelery pieces.

 The Brighton Argus came down to cover the event, took some photos and we made the local press.
-Adam even managed to pull his infamous ‘photo face’ and get it in the paper!

 Have a look at the article here.